Media contact: Rachel Farris

 FOR IMMEDIATE RELEASE

-“All of us who lead organizations dedicated to equity and inclusion have benefited from The Forum’s outstanding programming – both at this annual conference and in its innovative ongoing efforts to offer the best thinking and strategies for living out our DEI commitments,” said Paul Pribbenow, Augsburg University’s president.
-“We are proud to partner with The Forum to help expand diversity, equity, and inclusion skills, and we value the opportunity to learn from the many DEI practitioners who find the Forum a meaningful professional resource,” he said.
+“All of us who lead organizations dedicated to equity and inclusion have benefited from The Forum’s outstanding programming—both at this annual conference and in its innovative ongoing efforts to offer the best thinking and strategies for living out our DEI commitments,” said Augsburg University’s Paul Pribbenow.
+This conference marks The Forum’s fourth year in residence at Augsburg.

 About The Forum

-Augsburg University offers more than 50 undergraduate majors and 11 graduate degrees to 3,400 students of diverse backgrounds at its campus in the vibrant center of the Twin Cities and nearby Rochester, Minnesota, location.
+Augsburg University offers more than 50 undergraduate majors and 11 graduate degrees to approximately 3,200 students of diverse backgrounds at its campus in the vibrant center of the Twin Cities and nearby Rochester, Minnesota, location.
 Augsburg educates students to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders.
 An Augsburg education is defined by excellence in the liberal arts and professional studies, guided by the faith and values of the Lutheran church, and shaped by its urban and global settings.
-Learn more at Augsburg.edu.
+To learn more, visit Augsburg.edu/about.